alialashrafov/cannavigia-dusk-challenge/README.md

 # Vigia AG Dusk QA 2FA Login Test Challenge

 Welcome, dear developer!
 We have created a small challenge for you.
-Please fork this repository and add a Laravel Dusk test that tests the login for a user with 2 factor authentication enabled.
-The user must be created using a factory.
+Please fork this repository and add a Laravel Dusk test that tests the login for a user with two factor authentication enabled.

+## Required Steps
+1. Open the login page
+2. Enter login credentials]
+3. Submit
+4. Enter two factor authentication code
+5. Submit
+6. See "Dashboard"

 ## Installation